Granville Sharp. Did he get us into this mess?

 As we can see, the rule does not apply in Ephesians 4:11 because the two substantives linked by kai (and) are plural; “pastors and teachers.”
 Simply put, if any denomination altered their constitution on the basis of Sharp’s rule, this was an objective mistake.

-Having an unclear passage, good Bible students look for the answer elsewhere according to the analogy of scripture.
 All parties to this debate identify “overseers” with “elders.”
+All overseers are elders and vice versa, which we know based on the way scripture uses these terms interchangeably referring to the same officers.
 In Acts 20, Paul summons the elders of the church in Ephesus.
 In his address to this same group, he says the Holy Spirit has made them overseers to shepherd the church.
-The terms are applied to the same men in the same context.
+Same men, same context.
 Likewise, in Titus 1, Paul instructs Titus to appoint elders in every town.
-He immediately follows this by listing the necessary qualifications, stating, "For an overseer ..must be blameless."
+He immediately follows this by listing the necessary qualifications, stating, "For an overseer ... must be blameless."
 The qualifications for the elder are explained by describing the character required of an overseer, indicating they are the same office.

 There is consensus that the similarities between elder and overseer mark these two titles as the same office.
 The three-office proponent thinks the distinction between pastor and teacher is not sufficiently clear to separate the two.
 The two-office proponent simply takes this logic further to identify all elders as pastors.